rebekahcallkacz/interactive-daily-normals/README.md

 This project displays daily normals (max, min, and average) for a given date range and zip code in the Southeast United States in order to assist in determining the best time to schedule concrete restoration contracts.

 ## Background
+My client works for a concrete restoration company and is responsible for scheduling job contracts in the Southeast US.
 Concrete restoration projects which use epoxy require that the temperature be between 50 and 100 degrees in order for the epoxy to properly adhere.
-For companies that complete these projects, it is essential that they know when temperatures will most likely be within this range.
+For my client, it is essential that they know when temperatures will most likely be within this range.
 For this project, I collected data on daily temperatures in the Southeast United States and displayed it on a searchable website to aid in planning these contract jobs.

 ## Data
 NCEI's data was chosen due to its availability and how extensive it is: 30 years of normals normed by measurement (Arguez et al., 2010).
 This should provide a fairly accurate evaluation of what the average temperature is for any calendar date.
 The 8 states (AL, GA, KY, NC, SC, TN, WV, and VA) my client works in most regularly were selected for this analysis.